MicrosoftDocs/customer-insights/ci-docs/trial-faq.md

 Most features of the Customer Insights capabilities are available in the trial.

 The following features are not available:
-- You can't link audience insights and engagement insights environments.
 - You can't create new environments that use your own Azure Data Lake storage account.

 ### How long does the trial last?